valueflows/valueflows/docs/introduction/flows.md

 Quantities can be any needed unit of measure, including counts, volumes, weights, etc.  Time can be a duration or an instant.

 Sometimes a quantity is expressed in time-based units, like I worked 6 hours, or we used this machine for 8 hours.
 These flows also will have a related time, like I worked from 10am to 4pm, or we used this machine from 8am to 4pm.
 In these examples, the quantity is used for accounting figures, exchange, recipes.
-The time is used to schedule and coordinate the work and machine usage.
+The time is used to schedule and coordinate the work or machine usage.

+Sometimes a situation may call for a "compound quantity", like "Number-per-Year".
+In these cases, one can also carry the base quantities as supporting properties if desired.

 Times can have different levels of exactness based on the need.
 For example a commitment might specify that a task should be done by a certain date, but it doesn't matter when it is done before that date.